 Forward foreign currency exchange contracts typically will be valued at their quoted daily prices obtained from an independent third party.
 Swaps (other than centrally cleared) typically will be valued using valuations provided by an approved independent third-party pricing service.
 Such valuations generally will be based on the present value of fixed and projected floating rate cash flows over the term of the swap contract and, in the case of credit default swaps, generally will be based on credit spread quotations obtained from broker-dealers and expected default recovery rates determined by the approved independent third-party pricing service using proprietary models.
 Future cash flows will be discounted to their present value using swap rates provided by electronic data services or by broker-dealers.
 Centrally cleared swaps are valued at the daily settlement price provided by the central clearing counterparty.
 The aggregate settlement values and notional amounts of the forward foreign currency exchange contracts and swap contracts are not recorded in the consolidated statement of assets and liabilities.
-Fluctuations in the value of the forward foreign currency exchange contracts and swap contracts are recorded in the consolidated statement of operations as unrealized appreciation (depreciation) until the contracts are closed, when they are recorded as net realized gains (losses).
+Fluctuations in the value of the forward foreign currency exchange contracts are recorded in the consolidated statement of assets and liabilities.
+Success and liabilities as an asset (liability) and in the consolidated statement of operations as unrealized appreciation (depreciation) until the contracts are closed, when they are recorded as net realized gains (losses).

 Revenue Recognition: Security transactions are accounted for on the trade date.
 The Fund records interest income on an accrual basis to the extent that it expects to collect such amounts.
 The Fund records dividend income on the ex-dividend date.
 The Fund does not accrue as a receivable interest or dividends on loans and securities if it has reason to doubt its ability to collect such income.
 The Fund's policy is to place investments on non-accrual status when there is reasonable doubt that interest income will be collected.
-The Fund considers many factors relevant to an investment when placing it on or removing it from non-accrual status, including, but not limited to, the delinquency status of the investment, economic and business conditions, the overall financial condition of the underlying investment, the value of the underlying collateral, bankruptcy status, if any, and any other facts or circumstances relevant to the investment.
+The Fund considers many factors relevant to an investment when placing it on or removing it from non-accrual status, including, but not limited to, the delinquency status of the investment, economic and business conditions, the overall financial condition of the underlying investment.
 If there is reasonable doubt that the Fund will receive any previously accrued interest, then the previously recognized interest income will be written-off.
 Payments received on non-accrual investments may be recognized as income or applied to principal depending upon the collectability of the remaining principal and interest.
 Non-accrual investments may be restored to accrual status when principal and interest become current and are likely to remain current based on the Fund's judgment.

 Loan origination fees, original issue discount, market discount and market premium are capitalized and such amounts are amortized/ accreted as interest income over the respective term of the loan or security, except market premium on callable bonds, which are amortized to the call date.
 Upon the prepayment of a loan or security, any unamortized loan origination fees and original issue discount are recorded as interest income.
 Structuring and other non-recurring upfront fees are recorded as fee income when earned.
 The Fund records prepayment fees on loans and securities as fee income when it receives such amounts.
-For the year ended December 31, 2023, the Fund recognized \$2,673 in structuring and upfront fee revenue.
+For the year ended December 31, 2024, the Fund did not receive any structuring and upfront fee revenue.